Lesliana Pereira

-Lesliana Massoxi Amaro Gomes Pereira, known simply as Lesliana Pereira, is an Angolan actress, model and beauty pageant winner.
-She was crowned Miss Angola in 2007.
+Lesliana Massoxi Amaro Gomes Pereira, known simply as Lesliana Pereira, is an Angolan actress, model and beauty pageant titleholder.
+She was crowned Miss Angola 2007.
 She went on to represent her country at Miss Universe 2008, but was unplaced.
-In 2014, she starred in the film Njinga: Queen Of Angola, a role that earned her Best Actress at the 11th Africa Movie Academy Awards.
+In 2014, she starred in the film Njinga: Queen of Angola as Queen Njinga Mbandi, a role that earned her Best Actress at the 11th Africa Movie Academy Awards.

 Pereira was born in the town Soyo in Angola.

 2008–2013: Miss Angola

 Pereira was crowned Miss Angola in 2007 and represented her nation in the Miss Universe 2008.
 Alongside Miss Universe winner, Leila Lopes, Periera was interviewed in the popular Portuguese TV show Programa do Jô.

 She auditioned against Erica Chissapa for a role in the Xuxa Meneghel film, Xuxa in the Mystery of Feiurinha.
 She eventually got the role of Fadona in the film, which was released in January 2010.
 The film was commercially successful, and sold more than Avatar in its first week in Angola.